 St. Mark’s is of a central Anglican tradition and uses a mixture of Common Worship and the Book of Common Prayer in its public worship.
 The present average weekly congregation numbers about 60 people who contribute to the church’s active life.

-A contemporary service of all-age worship is offered on both the 1st and 3rd Sunday of each month, the latter being an all-age, baptism service.
+A contemporary service is offered on both the 1st and 3rd Sunday of each month, the latter being an all-age, baptism service.

 The well-maintained church building (dating from 1915) is set in impressive formal and wildlife-friendly gardens which regularly win prizes in local and diocesan gardening competitions.

 As stated above, the Christian discipline of pilgrimage is important to the life of St. Mark’s.
 The picture (left) shows a group of pilgrims on Holy Island (Lindisfarne) to which several pilgrimages have been made.
 In the spring of 2016, Iona was the destination for our pilgrimage and members of St. Mark’s were joined by those of other local churches.
 Seasonal quiet days and short, themed retreats also feature in spiritual development of the congregation.